Location: Uvs, Mongolia

-Activities for the 2015 field season will include survey, excavation of human burials and ritual sites, as well as the exploration of ancient nomadic pastoralist habitation sites.
-Participants will receive training in proper methods of unearthing and documenting materials, survey, and will have the opportunity to work with the artifactual material as well as with the zooarchaeologist and the cartographer and lithics specialist.
+Activities for the 2017 field season will include regional survey, excavation of human burials and ritual sites, as well as the exploration of ancient nomadic pastoralist habitation sites.
+Participants will receive training in proper methods of unearthing and documenting materials, survey, and will have the opportunity to work with the artifactual and zooarchaeological material.

 For a full description, please download the 'Project Overview' through the Project's website: http://westernmongoliaarchaeology.weebly.com/

 It is also possible to apply online via the Project's website.

 Period(s) of Occupation: Paleolithic, Bronze Age, Early Iron Age,Turkic

 Minimum Length of Stay for Volunteers: Whole Session